civictechdc/hackdc2025/evaluations/methodology.md

-# Civic Hack DC 2025 Judging Methodology
+# Civic Hack DC 2025 Evaluation Methodology

 ## Scoring Rubric

-Only judge the projects that you feel comfortable judging.
+You don't need to evaluate all projects.
+Only evaluate the projects that you feel comfortable evaluating.

+You can also evaluate projects that you don't think are good, but that you think are interesting.

 Each project is evaluated on **six dimensions**, each worth up to 5 points.
 Scores are multiplied by their respective weight to calculate a weighted total (100% overall):